aserhat/tfc-vcsim-lab-1/README.md

   * Follow this guide [Terraform Cloud Setup](https://github.com/aserhat/tfc-workspaces)
     * Gets the workspace setup in Terraform Cloud and connects it to this repository.
   * Place this code in your repo and push it up and watch the VM's defined get created.
+    * Will need update main.tf with the IP of your vCenter (or VM running vcsim)